carbon-design-system/sveld/README.md

 Symbol keys take their name from the description: `Symbol("tabs")` and `Symbol.for("tabs")` both become `TabsContext`.
 For `const ModalKey = Symbol()` with no description, the binding name wins: `ModalKeyContext`.

-An imported key is read from its module, following re-exports, when that module is a relative `.js`/`.ts` file declaring it as `export const KEY = "simple-modal"` (or a static template literal).
+An imported key (named, or read off a namespace import, including one another module re-exports with `export * as keys from "./keys.js"`) is read from its module, following re-exports, when that module is a relative `.js`/`.ts` file declaring it as `export const KEY = "simple-modal"` (or a static template literal).
 This works when sveld builds a whole library (CLI, `sveld()`, or the Vite plugin), not when parsing a single component on its own.

 Anything else (dynamic identifiers, `let` exports, template interpolation, other function calls) records a `sveld/context-key-unresolved` diagnostic.
 No context type is generated.